james-aguirre/c0323-code-solutions/dom-event-delegation/dom-event-delegation-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the `event.target`?
-  The target of the event funcion
+  The target of the event element being selected
 - Why is it possible to listen for events on one element that actually happen its descendent elements?
   Event bubbling and capturing
 - What DOM element property tells you what type of element it is?